microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

 ## Azure Arc-enabled server Private Link connectivity

-To make sure that your Azure that your Azure Arc-enabled server is using Private Link for its connection.
+To make sure that your Azure Arc-enabled server is using Private Link for its connection.
 Use your Azure Bastion session to run the command below:

   ```powershell
     azcmagent.exe show